KHSushanth/deeplearning-_task2/README.md

 ---

 ## Author
-Your Name
+Your Name :K H Sushanth
-Your USN
+Your USN  :NNM23IS083
-Your College
+Your College:NMAMIT